isikdogan/rivamap/README.md

             </td>
             <td>
                 <p>
-                    Reads metadata from a geotiff file.
+                    Reads metadata from a GeoTIFF file.
                 </p>
                 <p>
                     Inputs:<br/>
-                    filepath: path to the file
+                    filepath: the path to the file
                 </p>
                 <p>
                     Returns:<br/>